georgeflanagin/anagrammatic/README.md

 As a member of University of Richmond's professional staff, I am in continual need of classroom and workshop examples that show the solutions, complete or approximate, to classic computer science problems.
-It is difficult to find such examples, and I usually write my own.
+Because it is difficult to find such examples in the wild, I usually write my own.

 I take this moment to credit and thank my former intern [Alina Enikeeva](https://www.linkedin.com/in/alina-enikeeva) for adding additional